-The Janelia Joint Graduate Program is a fully-funded, collaborative PhD program for independent, committed graduate scholars in partnership with The Johns Hopkins University and the University of Cambridge.
+The Janelia Joint Graduate Program is a fully-funded, collaborative PhD program for independent, committed graduate scholars in partnership with The Johns Hopkins University.

 Graduate scholars in the program spend their first year at the partner university and then reside at Janelia for the remaining years of the program to conduct their thesis research.
 Degrees are granted by the partner university.
 Scholars have two supervisors, one at Janelia and the other at the partner university.

 Graduate scholars conduct research in the following fields:

 - Behavioral & Systems Neuroscience

 - Cellular & Molecular Neuroscience

 - Theory & Computational Neuroscience